Simple’s calorie calculator — for your weight loss journey

 Unless you absolutely love collecting details and data, you’ll most likely get pretty tired of weighing, measuring, and tracking every morsel of food you put in your mouth.

-So, while calorie counting can be a great tool to learn about how much you’re actually eating, few folks use detailed calorie counting to manage their weight long-term.
+So, while calorie counting can be a great tool to learn about how much you’re actually eating, few folks use detailed calorie counting to manage their weight in the long term.

 In contrast, something like intermittent fasting lets you put your calories on autopilot.